MicrosoftDocs/power-automate-docs/articles/minit/business-rules-process-map.md

 ---
 title: Business rules for process maps
-description: Learn how to display business rules in the process map in minit.
+description: Learn how to display business rules in the process map in the Process Mining desktop app.
 author: janPidych
 contributors:
   - janPidych